lawrennd/clexp/README.md

-::: {.cell .markdown}
+# clexp

-# CLEXP Module for working with CL Expense Forms
+Module for working with CL Expense Forms

 This is a short script for aiding in creating expense statement forms for the computer lab.